Haksell/gomoku/README.md

 ### misc

 - dynamic heuristic update (each position updates predetermined amount of states BITBOARD)
+- bitboard: min of 4 rotations, 2 flips, and white=-black
 - wins by captures or alignment in stats
 - unit test of rules
 - compute during human time (flag)